 AARP is grateful for the work of Cheryl Dye, Ph.D., Lucy Ingram, Ph.D., Heather Boger, Ph.D. as well as Kelsey Vinson, MS on this important project.

 AARP SC’s Health Disparities Project will continue with Phase Two: Qualitative Assessment of Health of Older African Americans in South Carolina: Understanding Disparities in the Context of COVID.

 AARP SC is also taking steps to address these health disparities by producing Living Well with Dr. Bell starring Jo Pauling-Jones and Thaddeus John Bell, M.D. of Closing the Gap in Healthcare in Charleston, S.C.
 The live show airs on the first Friday of each month at noon on AARP SC’s Facebook page and addresses issues related to health and health disparities as well as answering health-related questions live.

-You can view past episodes on our Facebook page.
+You can view the entire series of Living Well with Dr. Bell on our Facebook page.

 On March 30, 2021 AARP South Carolina staff and university researchers presented a "deep dive" into health disparities research for an online audience.